-Performing Arts School ProgramsThe Performing Arts School at the New York Film Academy provides multiple paths for students interested in acting for film, musical theatre, and dance to pursue their passion among our many full-time, intensive programs in the hub of performing arts that is New York City.
+The Performing Arts School at the New York Film Academy provides multiple paths for students interested in acting for film and musical theatre to pursue their passion among our many full-time, intensive programs in the hub of performing arts that is New York City.
 Be it a four-week workshop or a two-year conservatory program, students can engage in their chosen field while making the time commitment that is right for them.
-Whether it is a short-term workshop or long-term program, students are expected to fully commit themselves to the performing arts school by attending classes, lectures, and demonstrations and working outside of class on film, theater, and dance projects with their classmates.
+Students are expected to fully commit themselves to studying the performing arts by attending classes, lectures, and demonstrations and working outside of class on film and theatre projects with their classmates.
 In addition, some programs feature master classes in screenwriting, cinematography, producing, directing, and editing to expand students’ knowledge of film production.

-Acting For Film OverviewThe New York Film Academy's performing arts school offers a wide array of acting for film programs.
+Acting For Film OverviewThe New York Film Academy's Performing Arts School offers a wide array of acting for film programs.
 Ranging from degree programs to short-term workshops, our courses are designed equally to appeal to individuals of all acting backgrounds and prepare them for the rigors of a career in acting.